Novadip is transforming the lives of patients using its unique tissue regeneration technology platform.

 2010 Patent WO2010/139792 is granted for a “multi-dimensional biomaterial” and its production method.
 (Inventors: D. Dufrane & C. Delloye).

-2010 First clinical application of the biological dressing for skin reconstruction in a chronic wound after radionecrosis (later NVD-002) is demonstrated.
+2010 First clinical application of the biological dressing for skin reconstruction in a chronic wound after radionecrosis is demonstrated.

-2010 First clinical cases with NVD-001, in the hospital exemption setting, as a salvage therapy for bone tumour and non-union indications, show positive safety and efficacy outcomes.
+2010 First clinical cases with bone regeneration therapy, in the hospital exemption setting, as a salvage therapy for bone tumour and non-union indications, show positive safety and efficacy outcomes.

 2013 Preclinical results are published in Biomaterials, a leading international journal covering the science and clinical application of biomaterials.